wp-plugins/earth-hour/readme.txt

 Tags: environment, bravenewcode, voteearth, earthhour, earth, hour, earthhour2009, duanestorey, dalemugford Requires at least: 2.6
 Tested up to: 2.9.2
-Stable tag: 1.3.1
+Stable tag: 1.3.2

 Earth Hour is a WordPress plugin that will temporarily disable a blog during Earth Hour to show support for the initiative and the environment.
-Stay tuned for updated for next year's event.
+It also displays a thin banner on your website prior to event which shows your support, links to earthhour.org and announces how many other WordPress websites are using the plugin.

 == Description ==